m1kethai/InfinitePokedex/README.md

 - Node.js

 - [@tanstack/react-query](https://tanstack.com/query) - for fetching, prefetching, data caching & memoization, and its powerful built-in `useInfiniteQuery` Hook
-- [@tanstack/react-virtual](https://tanstack.com/virtual/v3) - to virtualize the huge set of pokemon data, allowing the infinite list component tree to be rendered very quickly and efficiently, resulting in a smooth scrolling experience
+- [@tanstack/react-virtual](https://tanstack.com/virtual/v3) - to virtualize the large collection of pokemon data and allow the infinite list component tree to be rendered very quickly and efficiently, resulting in a smooth scrolling experience
 - Sass
 - Bulma
-- Lodash

 ## Local Installation/Usage